Toucans as Pets: Guidelines and General Tips

 How to care for a pet toucan

 The toucan must be offered a temperature between 18° C and 28° C (64º F to 82º F) and a high relative humidity level, at 60 to 85%.
-This is because toucans are tropical birds, and they should be kept in the closest manner to their native conditions.
+This is because toucans are tropical birds, and they need to be kept in the closest manner to their native conditions.

 Toucans are mostly vegetarian, but they do need some animal protein in their diet, which in their natural habitat is derived from insects, small lizards, nestlings and some rodents.
 The basis of their diet is fruit, followed by vegetables.
 This is because toucans have a very small stomach where food remains for very little time, so they need to eat very hydrating food like fruit.
 Among the most desirable fruits for toucans we can find: